-The Company financial statements have been prepared and approved by the directors in accordance with International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs") and are prepared on a comparative period from the 20 October 2015 to the 31 March 2017.
+The Company financial statements have been prepared and approved by the directors in accordance with International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs") and are prepared on the historical cost basis.

 Measurement convention

 The financial statements have been prepared in accordance with applicable accounting standards and under the historical cost accounting rules.